fundo89/openjack-test/Should You Hire an Electrical Contractor.md

 # Should You Hire an Electrical Contractor?

 The internet has been both a blessing and a curse for electrical contractors.
 On the one hand, it allows them to reach a wider audience quickly and affordably.
-It also helps people quickly contact the contractor without having to leave their home.
+It also helps potential customers find and contact the contractor without having to leave their home.
 But, on the other hand, it has made some people think they don’t need electrical contractors at all.

 This is thanks to the rise of DIY.
 All one needs to do these days is Google how to do some electrical work, and an article or video will pop up with instructions.
 No need to call a contractor – they just need to purchase the tools (if they don’t have them).